l-michalik/MICHALIK/Retrieval-Augmented-Generation/README.md

 - [06] Lightweight local RAG using LlamaIndex and HuggingFace-hosted models (no external vector DB required)
 - [07] Modular pipeline for chunking, embedding, retrieval, and generation
 - [08] Modular pipeline for chunking, embedding, retrieval, and generation
+- [09] The use of Haystack's component-based pipelines (converter → splitter → embedder → retriever → prompt → generator)

 ---